General info on WatchITgrow

-- the average temperature (red line) compared to the long term average temperature (grey line)
+- the temperature (red line) compared to the long term average temperature (dark grey line)

-- the rainfall (blue bars) compared to the long term average rainfall (grey bars)
+- the rainfall (blue bars) compared to the long term average rainfall (light grey bars)

-- the rainfall sum (blue line) compared to the long term average rainfall sum (grey line)
+- the rainfall sum (blue line) compared to the long term average rainfall sum (light grey line)

 The underlying indicator is fAPAR.
 It represents the fraction of the sunlight that is used for photosynthesis. fAPAR is a measure of the crop’s primary productivity and is often used as an indicator of the state and evolution of crop cover.
 Low greenness index values (brown colour) mean that there is no crop growing on the field yet (bare soil).
 When the crop is growing the greenness index will increase (green colour) until the crop has reached maturity.
 Then the index will decrease again until harvest.

 Differences in greenness within a field indicate that crop growth may be variable within the field.
-Underlying causes may be diverse and can range from (natural) soil heterogeneity to climate induced problems such as drought or water logging, or local damages due to pests or diseases, emergence problems, etc.
+Underlying causes may be diverse and can range from (natural) soil heterogeneity to climate induced problems such as drought or water logging, or local damages due to pests or diseases, emergence problems of seed potatoes, etc.